wolfi584/Rainfall_in_Australia/README.md

 # Rainfall_in_Australia

 ## Selected Topic
-Analysis of daily rainfall levels in each of Australia’s six states (New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia) from the years 2012-2017.
-Research results will be used to predict drought in 2018 for each of the six Australian states.
+Analysis of daily rainfall levels in each of Australia’s six states (New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia) from the years 2011-2016.
+Different machine learning methods will be tested to determine which model most accuratley predicts rainfall in Australia for 2017.
+Forecasted results will then be compared with actual 2017 weather records.
+All information used during this project is from the same data source (Australian Government Bureau of Meteorology).

 ## Explanation for Topic Selection
-Drought has always been a problem in Australia.
-Lack of rainfall has a negative impact on nature and the economy.
+Lack of rainfall has a negative impact on nature and the economy, and drought has always been a problem in Australia.
 Extreme dryness can cause the following:

 -	Starting of wildfires
 -	Disruption of animal habitats and ecosystems